SerapErkan/Vue-project/README.md

 -vueProject alpha
 vue-directive-filter-animations-routing-vue-resource --- vuex

--vueProject beta
+-vueProject beta<br>
-Axios library included in the project
+Axios library included in the project -- <br>
-Vuelidate library included in the project
+Vuelidate library included in the project--<br>
-Detailing the requirements of the project
+Detailing the requirements of the project --<br>